 The mass of a concrete structure makes it a significant thermal reservoir with the ability to store large amounts of energy.
-In the heating months, concrete walls and floors absorb the interior heat during the day, then radiate warmth back into the space at night.
+In the heating months, concrete walls and floors absorb the interior heat during the day, then radiate warmth back into space at night.
 The same principle holds true for cooling.
-This thermal inertia allows concrete to help maintain a relatively steady interior temperature.
+This thermal inertia allows concrete to help maintain relatively steady interior temperature.
 By storing and releasing the energy needed for heating or cooling, concrete delivers year-round energy-efficient buildings reducing peak energy demands and the size of HVAC equipment required.

 Sound Insulation - containing sound within the walls of a structure is critical in today’s highly competitive environment.
-Should tenant requirements include sound transmission control, the natural mass of concrete floor and wall systems provides both acoustical resistance and vibration control.
+Should tenant requirements include sound transmission control, the natural mass of concrete floor and wall systems provide both acoustical resistance and vibration control.

-Fire Resistance - concrete is almost unique in being an inexpensive, readily available building material which is intrinsically fire resistant, needing no additional application of fire protection, and at the same time having structural and aesthetic qualities.
+Fire Resistance - concrete is almost unique in being an inexpensive, readily available building material which is intrinsically fire-resistant, needing no additional application of fire protection, and at the same time having structural and aesthetic qualities.

 Light Reflectance - the light colour of concrete provides a safer environment and also enables lighting requirements to be reduced, both internally and externally.

 Faster Construction - concrete provides faster construction which means reduced carrying costs and faster revenue generation.
-This facilitates more timely pay back of financing charges and faster revenue generation for the developer/owner.
+This facilitates more timely payback of financing charges and faster revenue generation for the developer/owner.

-Cost Effectiveness - due to its longevity and ease of construction, concrete is often the most economical choice for engineered structures.
-Load-bearing concrete exterior walls serve not only to enclose the buildings, but to carry roof and wind loads – eliminating the need to erect separate cladding and structural systems.
+Cost-Effectiveness - due to its longevity and ease of construction, concrete is often the most economical choice for engineered structures.
+Load-bearing concrete exterior walls serve not only to enclose the buildings but to carry roof and wind loads – eliminating the need to erect separate cladding and structural systems.